Man rescued after 69 hours in rubble of fallen China hotel

-BEIJING (AP) — A man was pulled out alive after being trapped for 69 hours under the rubble of a collapsed virus quarantine hotel in southeastern China in which at least 20 other people died.
+BEIJING (AP) — A man was pulled out alive after being trapped for 69 hours under the rubble of a collapsed virus quarantine hotel in southeastern China in which at least 27 other people died and two remain missing.

 The official Xinhua News Agency said the man was sent to hospital immediately after being rescued late on Tuesday afternoon.
-Another nine people are missing from the collapse on Saturday.

 A 10-year-old boy and his mother had been rescued around midnight Monday after being trapped for 52 hours.
 The condition of all three survivors remains unknown.